aaronbloomfield/ccc/hws/arbitrage/index.md

 Keep in mind that the difficult part of this assignment is making the calculations.
 During testing you can have your code make those calculations, print out the result (and lots of intermediate values), but not make the actual trade on the blockchain.
 When you finally submit your solution, it should print out exactly one line, as described above, and make the trade.

 Lastly, these DEXes have the ability to be "turned off" so that any attempt at a transaction will revert with an appropriate error message (either "trading not currently enabled" or "this DEX has been destructed").
 In the former case, it will be turned on again soon.
-In the latter case, the DEXes were likely replaced -- check the Collab landing page for new DEX (and DDC) addresses.
+In the latter case, the DEXes were likely replaced -- check the Canvas landing page for new DEX (and DDC) addresses.

 #### Usage

-The different DEX addresses are on the Collab landing page, and also provided in the arbitrage_config.py file.
+The different DEX addresses are on the Canvas landing page, and also provided in the arbitrage_config.py file.
 The intent is for you to comment out different DEXes in that file so that you can test it with different pairs.
-The provided [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the Collab landing page does.
+The provided [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the Canvas landing page does.

 Let's assume a standard price ratio of 1:10 (ETH:DDC).
 This means that the arbitrage_config.py file will have lines such as: